lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

   aggregation: sum
 ```

-This information allows `if` to programmatically make decisions about how to handle values in features such as aggregation, time normalization and visualizations, and also acts as a global reference document for understanding IF data.
+This information allows IF to programmatically make decisions about how to handle values in features such as aggregation, time normalization and visualizations, and also acts as a global reference document for understanding IF data.
 The example above is for `carbon`.

 You should add your new data, give a name, define a unit and short description.
 The `aggregation` field determines how the value is treated when some manipulation has to be done to spread the value over time or aggregate it.